447327642/Note-2.0/Work/Interview/ctci-189-tour.md

 A bottleneck is a part of your algorithm that slows down the overall runtime.
 There are two common ways this occurs:

 + You have one-time work that slows down your algorithm.
-+ You have a chun of work that's done repeatedly, like searching.
++ You have a chunk of work that's done repeatedly, like searching.

 #### 1.Listen